 Roll, Eat, Sleep, Repeat.
 This is one of the most usual BJJ mantras across the globe.
 However, people usually only focus on the first, and perhaps on the second part of it.
 The part that doesn’t get nearly enough attention is sleep.
 Out of all the BJJ tips for grapplers, it seems that sleep shouldn’t really rank high on the list.
 However, if you see the usual sleeping habits of most grapplers, or better said, lack of them, you can understand why we need to address this subject.
 Time to see how we can optimize sleeping for BJJ recovery and ultimately, a better Jiu-Jitsu game.

-Until a while ago, most of the combat sport related to strength and conditioning was all about training.
-Lifting weights, roadwork, sprints, CrossFit and the likes reigned supreme.
-Lately, people started looking more into recovery with things like mobility work, foam rolling and even movement training.
+Until a while ago, most combat sport related to strength and conditioning was all about training.
+Lifting weights, roadwork, sprints, CrossFit, and the likes reigned supreme.
+Lately, people started looking more into recovery with things like mobility work, foam rolling, and even movement training.
 In this context of recovery, though, the one aspect that most still take for granted is sleep.
 It seems pretty obvious, get as much sleep as you can, but things are rarely as simple as that.
 That’s before even mentioning how difficult it can be to get in more than a few hours of sleep with this modern lifestyle.
 And, lack of sleep is something that greatly impacts your Jiu-Jitsu training, both physically and mentally.
 So, how do you know how much sleep you need?
 Le’s look into it.

 George Lockhart is one of the people involved in combat sports that has a mission to make athletes bodies work flawlessly.
 He handles weight cuts, nutrition, recovery and even has integral advice on sleep and sleeping patterns.
 It is all in his “Nutrition And Weight Management” bundle that includes 3 DVDs and a big E-book.